jimkinsey/frameworkless-scala/README.md

 HTTP
 ---
 It uses the `com.sun.net.httpserver.HttpServer` and `java.net.URL` for server / client HTTP with a thin layer of Scala sugar to make it more idiomatic to work with.

 Testing
 ---
 For testing, a home-made test runner app looks for classes ending `Tests` and executes methods starting `test` which use the standard Java `assert` statement.

+Inspired by golang, the test classes are located in the same source tree as the production code, so that the tests are close to the code under test.

 Templating
 ---